 TrustCo believes that its long-term focus on traditional banking services and practices historically has enabled the Company to avoid significant impact from asset quality problems, and that the Company's strong liquidity and solid capital positions have allowed the Company to continue to conduct business in a manner consistent with its past practice.
 Management believes that TrustCo has not engaged in the types of high risk loans and investments that led to the widely reported problems in the industry during the 2007-2009 financial crisis.
-Nevertheless, the Company may experience increases in nonperforming loans ("NPLs") relative to historical levels from time to time.
+Nevertheless, the Company may experience increases in nonperforming loans ("NPLs") relative to the historical levels that followed the financial crisis from time to time.